Selling a House ‘As Is’ in Austin

 What problems do you have to disclose in Austin?

-A good time to complete the Seller’s Disclosure Notice is before listing your home or requesting an offer so that you know it’s taken care of.
+Selling a house “as is” in Austin doesn’t mean sweeping known problems about the house under the rug.
+A good time to complete the Seller’s Disclosure Notice is before listing your home or requesting an offer, so that you know it’s taken care of.

-- Present flood insurance coverage.
+• Present flood insurance coverage

 Review your options to sell ‘as is’ in Austin

-The main options to sell a house ‘as is’ include:
+The main options to sell a house “as is” include:

 List ‘as is’ with the help of a real estate agent

-A great real estate agent will provide assistance throughout the process of listing and selling a home “as is.”
-An agent gives simple presentation tips to improve marketing, helps to set an appropriate price that reflects the home’s condition, and works to find a buyer willing and eager to buy your home in its current state.
+A great real estate agent assists throughout the process of listing and selling a home “as is.”
+They run both online and offline marketing efforts, set an appropriate price that reflects the home’s condition, and find a buyer willing and eager to buy your home in its current state.

 Sell directly to a cash buyer

-Someone needing to sell their home “as is” can also work directly with a property investor or house-buying company rather than list, where it may be difficult to get an offer from a limited buyer pool.
+Someone needing to sell their home “as is” can also work directly with a property investor or a house-buying company rather than list, where it may be difficult to get an offer from a limited buyer pool.

 We Buy Houses operations buy “as is” at a discounted rate and generally seek out homes in need of significant repairs.
 These companies can help sellers cash out quickly, and many will cover a seller’s closing costs.